psychoinformatics-de/knowledge-base/kbi/0028/index.rst

 -----------------

 Assuming the same user moves the folder in their Nextcloud account to ``some/other/place/``, access to the files in the same DataLad dataset can be retained by setting the URL template of the uncurl remote.
-The URL template has access to the same identifiers isolated previously with the match expression, and in the case of of this example can use these defined parts with only ``dirpath`` having to change:
+The URL template has access to the same identifiers isolated previously with the match expression, and in the case of this example can use these defined parts with only ``dirpath`` having to change:

 .. code-block:: none